developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/simulscan/index.md

 _The names of all Templates included with SimulScan are preceded by the word "Default" plus a hyphen_.

-Custom template XML files copied to the `/enterprise/device/settings/datawedge/templates` directory are added to the list above and available for selection.
+**To add custom templates to the list above**, copy the template XML files to the `/enterprise/device/settings/datawedge/templates` directory.

 **Note: Files and folders in the** `/enterprise` **directory are <u>invisible</u> to the Android File Browser**; they can be made visible in File Browser by manually inputting the path.